nikinath/go-web-workshop/section03/README.md

 ## Reading parameters from the URL

 We've seen how we can route a request to different handlers depending on the path.
-Now we're going to see how to extract then ones in the query part of the request, aka the data after `?`.
+Now we're going to see how to extract the ones in the query part of the request, aka the data after `?`.

 The `http.Request` type has a method `FormValue` with the following docs: